Breastfeeding: what diet?

 - Fruits and vegetables: whether raw or cooked (2/3 of the plate)

-- Starchy foods: pasta, rice, potatoes, cereals (wholemeal or cereal bread, rice, pasta, whole semolina) (1/3 of the plate)
+- Starchy foods: pasta, rice, potatoes, cereals (wholemeal or cereal bread, rice, pasta, wholemeal semolina) (1/3 of the plate)

 - Water: the only essential drink, to be consumed without moderation

-- Dried fruits, such as raisins, oilseeds (cashew, walnuts, almonds, etc.).
+- Dried fruits, such as raisins, oilseeds (cashews, walnuts, almonds, etc.).

-Make according to your tastes and your pleasures.
-3 meals won't be enough for you sometimes and you'll add a healthy and nutritious snack.
-We ban pastries and feast on dried fruit, fresh fruit, energy balls, cereal bread with oilseed puree, for example.
+Choose according to your tastes and pleasures.
+Sometimes three meals won't be enough, so add a healthy and nutritious snack.
+Banish pastries and enjoy dried fruit, fresh fruit, energy balls, and wholegrain bread with nut puree, for example.

 Breastfeeding causes your body to expend extra energy.

-Breastfeeding is a 24 hour job.
-It's not just about the time spent at home with your baby, but also the time you spend away from him breastfeeding in public or at home.
-Your body needs energy to maintain this level of work and causes you to burn 300 to 500 calories more than usual.
+Breastfeeding is a 24-hour job.
+It's not just the time you spend at home with your baby, but also the time you spend away from them, breastfeeding in public or at home.
+Your body needs energy to maintain this level of work and causes you to burn 300 to 500 more calories than usual.

-If you are adept at calculations and are concerned about ensuring that your consumption is within the standards, we offer you a calculation.
+If you are a fan of calculations and are concerned about ensuring that your consumption is within the standards, we offer a calculation.

 Take your pre-pregnancy weight/healthy weight as an indicator.